Honeybell Marmalade Recipe

 Directions

-2. Combine orange rind, chopped pulp, lemon slices, and 4 cups water in a large Dutch oven.
-Bring to a boil.
-Reduce heat, and simmer 15 minutes.
-Remove from heat, cover, and chill 8 hours or overnight.
+2. Simmer: In a large pot or Dutch oven, combine the Honeybell rind, pulp, lemon slices, and water.
+Bring to a boil, then simmer for 15 minutes.
+Remove from heat, cover, and let it chill overnight.

-5. Process in boiling water bath 5 minutes.
+5. Process: Place jars in a boiling water bath for 5 minutes.
+Remove, cool, and store.
+Refrigerate after opening.

 Leave a comment